 A body of research has investigated the relationship between teacher engagement and various factors, such as job resources, self-efficacy, social support, job satisfaction, and burnout.
 These studies collectively suggest that teacher engagement is influenced by a range of variables and, in turn, impacts teachers' attitudes and experiences in the workplace.
 Job resources, including supervision, support, and social context, can enhance teachers' emotional engagement and foster positive emotions (Bakker & Bal, 2010).
 Additionally, teacher engagement has been found to correlate with job satisfaction and selfefficacy (Minghui et al., 2018).
 In particular, self-efficacy positively predicts teacher engagement, autonomy, and job satisfaction while negatively predicting burnout (Sokmen & Kilic, 2019).
 Continuing professional development also plays a role in the relationship between teacher engagement and self-efficacy, with its mediating effect moderated by teaching experience (Li et al., 2019).
 In the context of professional learning, teachers' engagement positively impacts their attitudes toward their job, but burnout may negatively affect their confidence in in-service training (Fiorilli et al., 2020).
-Han et al. (2020) examined the job demands-resources model in the context of Chinese teachers, revealing that job demands, such as teaching demands and teaching-research conflict, decreased job satisfaction through emotional exhaustion, while job resources like teaching resources and social support enhanced job satisfaction via teacher engagement.
-Who found that engagement, emotions, and autonomy significantly predicted language teacher immunity.
+Han et al. (2020) examined the job demands-resources model in the context of Chinese teachers, revealing that job demands, such as teaching demands and teaching-research conflict, decreased job satisfaction through emotional exhaustion, while job resources like teacher immunity, Noughabi et al. (2020) investigated its relationship with teacher engagement. who found that engagement, emotions, and autonomy significantly predicted language teacher immunity.
 Moreover, Ji (2021) conducted a mixed-method study to explore the relationship between teachers' engagement in professional development (PD) and their classroom teaching practice.
-Key findings revealed a reciprocal relationship between teachers' engagement
+Key findings revealed a reciprocal relationship between teachers' engagement in PD and their teaching practice.
+Additionally, a gap was identified in teachers' engagement